Don’t see the question that you have? Contact the course director or a Wood Badge staff member.

 What Is The Time Commitment To Complete Wood Badge Training?

 The practical (instructional) portion of Wood Badge requires six full days.
 Attendance of all sessions is required.
 The course is presented over two three-day weekends.
-The first weekend begins at 7:30 AM Thursday and finishes at 5:30 PM Saturday.
-The second weekend begins at 7:30 AM Thursday and finishes at 4:00 PM on Saturday.
+The first weekend begins at 8:00 AM Friday and finishes at 5:00 PM Sunday.
+The second weekend begins at 8:00 AM Friday and finishes at 5:00 PM on Sunday.
 Attendance at both weekends is required.
 The weekend course also requires one or two patrol meetings between the weekend sessions.
 Additionally you will need some time to develop and write up your goals between the weekend sessions.
+What is a Wood Badge Ticket

 I may need to miss a 1/2 day or full day due to scheduling conflicts.
 Is that a problem?